Licensed Practical Nurse (LPN)

-Licensed practical nurses play an integral role in the healthcare system.
+Licensed practical nurses (known as licensed vocational nurses, or LVNs, in California and Texas) play an integral role in the healthcare system.
 While LPNs aren’t certified to provide the same level of care as registered nurses, they still perform many key responsibilities and care functions.
 According to the Bureau of Labor Statistics, there were just under 725,000 licensed practical and licensed vocational nurses working in 2016, and the field is expected to grow by 88,900 positions through 2026.
 More than one third of all LPNs work in residential care and nursing facilities, while another 16 percent are employed at hospitals.

 Use the following guide to learn more about the career and how to become a licensed practical nurse.